 10. The Shawshank Redemption, 1994

 Consistently rated IMDb’s top movie since its release in 1994, The Shawshank Redemption is widely regarded as one of the best films of all time.

-It’s a story about a man, Andy Dufresne (Tim Robbins), sentenced to two consecutive life sentences for the murders of his wife and her lover.
+It’s a story about a man, Andy Dufresne (Tim Robbins), who’s been sentenced to two consecutive life sentences for the murders of his wife and her lover.
+However, Andy claims to be innocent.

-However, only Andy knows that he’s innocent of the crimes.
-While in prison, he experiences brutality and builds a friendship with Red (Morgan Freeman), who he teaches about the importance of always having hope.
+While in prison, he builds a friendship with Red (Morgan Freeman), who he teaches the importance of always having hope.

 11. Philomena, 2013

 In 1952, Irish teenager Philomena (Judi Dench) became pregnant outside of wedlock and was sent to live in a convent.
 When her child, Anthony, was just a toddler, he was taken from her and put up for adoption in America.

 Over the next 50 years, Philomena searched tirelessly for her son but couldn’t find him.
 However, when BBC journalist Martin Sixsmith (Steve Coogan) hears of her story, they become allies and travel to America in search of Anthony.

 12. Invictus, 2010

 Following his 27-year imprisonment, newly-elected President of South Africa, Nelson Mandela (Morgan Freeman), is faced with the challenge of unifying a country divided by race.